-2.3.3.2.2 Priority for Services - During the Summer/Intersession Term
+2.3.3.2.2 Priority for Services - During the Summer/Intersession Term migrant population from year to year; many migrant children come to Illinois only during the summer months and may not return the following year.

 In the table below, provide the unduplicated number of participating migrant children who have been classified as having "priority for services" and who received instructional or support services during the summer/intersession term.
 The total is calculated automatically.